starwar6160/MyGrok3/README.md

 - `FLASK_APP` - Set to `app.py` (default for Flask)
 - `FLASK_DEBUG` - Set to `true` for debug mode (optional)
 - `SECRET_KEY` - Flask session encryption key (generated if not provided)
+- const CLEANUP_MAX_AGE_HOURS = 4; // Conversations older than this will be cleaned
+- const CLEANUP_MIN_AI_REPLIES = 5; // if they have fewer than this many AI replies

 ## API Endpoints